mlowery/emcee/README.md

 ### With Cluster Registry

-Use of this method assumes you have [cluster registry](https://github.com/kubernetes/cluster-registry) running.
+Use of this method assumes you have a working [cluster registry](https://github.com/kubernetes/cluster-registry).

 Search a configmap's data in all clusters matching selector `region=us-east-1` in cluster registry, up to `50` at once, and print answer.
 The `|| true` is necessary because failure to match in `grep` returns non-zero and emcee assumes non-zero is failure.